KuhlTime/bachelor-thesis/content/05_system_design.md

 ### Capture Point

 This entity enables some of the smart features that should set this software apart from other software packages and enables the (+NG911) aspect of the application.
 Any entrant using the *Worker* application has the ability to transmit live data back to the fire department.
-In predetermined interval the app will send status updates that include the users' location, the battery level the signal strength.
+In a predetermined interval the app will send status updates that include the users' location, the battery level and the signal strength.
 Should a device be offline the data will be stored on device with a signal strength of 0 and transmitted as soon as the device is back online again.
-Should there be an outage the fire department will get notified after some time that connection to a device was lost.
+Should the workers phone stay offline for a long time the operator will get notified that no device data is coming in.

-Integrated into the capture point is a enumeration of different `SensorEvent`s that enables the device to send special events back to the *Dispatcher*.
-Through the same interface an emergency event can be triggered which will immediately activate the emergency mode inside the *Dispatcher* and the *Terminal* apps.
+Integrated into the capture point is an enumeration of different `SensorEvent`s that enables the device to send special messages back to the *Dispatcher*.
+One of these special messages is the `SensorEvent.DeclareEmergency` which will immediately switch all applications into an emergency mode.
 For testing purposes a special testing flag `IsTest` can be set.
-This will prevent the production applications from reacting to any of the sent data.
+This will prevent the applications from reacting to any of the sent data.
 For the initial release there are five `SensorEvent`s implemented into the application:

 - `DeclareEmergency`: An immediate emergency is triggered.
 Either the worker pressed the emergency button or the device considers there to be an emergency.
 - `HighAcceleration`: The phone or the connected smartwatch has experienced a high acceleration spike which might be an indication for an accident.